oeriu/violetta/README.md

    mount -t auto /dev/sda# /dev/void
    chroot /mnt/void
    ```
-7. Check if xbps is working `xbps-install -Su`
+7. check if xbps is working `xbps-install -Su`
-8. Do anything to fix your system
+8. do anything to fix your system

 ## Wayland
 xorg is throttling my cpu, how do i install no-wayland?